1975 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1975 Roosevelt dime series features three distinct varieties from different U.S. mint facilities.
 Philadelphia coins bore no mint marks as was customary before 1980, representing the most common circulation strikes.
 Denver produced the second-largest quantity with “D” markings, while San Francisco focused exclusively on proof coins for collectors.

 San Francisco proof coins showcase exceptional detail and enhanced contrast through specialized striking processes.
-Each variety serves different collecting purposes, from everyday circulation pieces to premium collectible proofs, with values ranging from face value to thousands of dollars depending on condition and strike characteristics.
+Each variety serves different collecting purposes, from everyday circulation pieces to premium collectible proofs, with values ranging from face value to six figures depending on condition and strike characteristics.

 1975 Dime Categories:

-- 1975-S DCAM Dime: San Francisco proof with Deep Cameo contrast finish.
+• 1975-S DCAM Dime: San Francisco proof with Deep Cameo (DCAM) contrast finish — mirror-like fields with frosted design elements.

 1975 No Mint Mark Dime Value

-The 1975 Roosevelt dime from Philadelphia offers accessible entry points for collectors, with circulated examples holding face value while uncirculated pieces command premiums based on preservation quality.
+The 1975 Roosevelt dime from Philadelphia offers accessible entry points for collectors.
+Circulated examples hold face value, while uncirculated pieces command premiums that rise steadily with grade.

 1975 No Mint Mark Dime Price/Grade Chart